LaouadAyoub/MyPortFolio/README.md

 # MyPortFolio

-This project is an ASP.NET Core Web App created using Asp.Net core with Entity framework and SqlServer
+This project is an ASP.NET Core Web App with Entity framework and SqlServer

 The application in hosted on Heroku and the data base on Somee.